 You are a student with an interest in international affairs, societal developments and media innovation.
 You would like to be part of an intercultural classroom and work together with other students on cross-border stories.
 Training in reporting and design thinking are part of the programme.
 You are eager to share your own skills and knowledge with other students and contribute to an interdisciplinary team.

 All applicants need to fill out an entry form and supply information on study background, level of English and personal motivation.
-This also helps us to organize interdisciplinary and intercultural learning and design the cross-border journalism programme for you.
+This also helps us to organize interdisciplinary and intercultural learning, journalism skills training and groups assignments.
 Please use this link and send your documents to the email-address included.

 In the programme you will encounter topics such as:

 - the economy and politics of Europe and the EU;

 - sustainability and regional development in Europe;

 - cross-border journalism and international reporting;

 - innovations in international reporting and cross-border projects;

 - excursions and field trips in Europe.